gem5/website/_pages/documentation/general_docs/memory_system/index.md

   cache must allocate a new Packet object for its response.
-Also, because the target device may delete the request packet immediately on delivery, any other memory device wishing to reference a broadcast packet past point where the packet is delivered must make a copy of that packet, as the pointer to the packet that is delivered cannot be relied upon to stay valid.
+Also, because the target device may delete the request packet immediately on delivery, any other memory device wishing to reference a broadcast packet past the point where the packet is delivered must make a copy of that packet, as the pointer to the packet that is delivered cannot be relied upon to stay valid.